RULE I – Nominations and Elections

 At least one hundred (100) days in advance of the annual meeting, the Executive Committee shall prepare for approval a slate of nominees for all elected officers of the Society and for replacement of those Members-at-Large of the Executive Committee whose term of office will end at the annual meeting.
 Additional nominations, if sponsored by at least fifteen (15) members, may be made by petition to the honorary Secretary of the Society at least one hundred (100) days in advance of the annual meeting provided that such petition include the name of the nominee, the office for which nominated, nominees’ written consent to serve if elected, and the signatures of the fifteen (15) sponsors.

-At least sixty (60) days prior to the annual meeting, the honorary Secretary shall report the recommendations of the Executive Committee and all other nominations received by petition in a format suitable for balloting.
+At least sixty (60) days prior to the General Assembly, the honorary Secretary shall report the recommendations of the Executive Committee and all other nominations received by petition in a format suitable for balloting.
 All Full Members in good standing shall be eligible to vote.
-Each member who desires to vote shall complete and send the ballot according to the instructions given at least thirty (30) days prior to the annual meeting.
-If there has been more than one nominee for an office, the President shall, in the case of a postal ballot, appoint two tellers to open and count all ballots received by the honorary Secretary; this counting shall be conducted prior to the annual meeting.
+Voting shall be by secure internet ballot and a voting period of at least thirty (30) days shall be allowed.
 Elections shall be by simple majority.
 The honorary Secretary shall announce the results of the balloting at the annual meeting, and the new officers and members-at-large of the Executive Committee shall assume office immediately thereafter.

 RULE II – Membership